skypilot-org/skypilot/docs/source/reference/storage.rst

 Accessing Object Stores
 =======================

-SkyPilot tasks can access objects in cloud object stores (e.g., S3, GCS, R2, IBM).
+SkyPilot tasks can access objects in cloud object stores such as AWS S3, Google Cloud Storage (GCS), Cloudflare R2 or IBM COS.

 These objects are made available to the task at a local path on the remote VM, so the task can access these objects as if they were local files.